| |

 How reliable is the germination test?

 The grade given to grain guarantees the germination be within a specific range.
-If there is a question if the germination has lowered through out the winter, do another germination test before seeding.
-The cost of doing business will help ensure a good crop.
+If there is a question if the germination has decreased through out the winter, do another germination test before seeding.
+A germination test looks at possible seeds germinating under ideal conditions.
+A vigour tries to duplicate some of the natural stresses(like cold and other stresses) a seed undergoes as it germinates in the spring.
+A vigour test is useful in assessing the strength of the seed or the likelihood of it establishing as a mature plant.
+The cost of doing these tests will help ensure a good crop establishing..

 Canadian Seed Growers Association